-Matthew Bradley, Coordinator: OYAP/Secondary Pathways, Leadership, Learning, and School Improvement
+Matthew Bradley, Coordinator: OYAP/Secondary Pathways, Student Well-Being and Innovation

 Business Studies provide opportunities for real-world learning experiences at every grade level through apprenticeship, college, university and workplace programs.
 The curriculum focuses on the function and operation of businesses, from small businesses to multinational enterprises.

 Cooperative Education courses can be linked to senior Business Studies subjects for real-world experience, providing valuable career information and connections to future work and business opportunities.

 A focus on financial literacy in business studies provides the tools necessary to make sound, lifelong financial decisions.
 A solid foundation provides an understanding of responsible, ethical and compassionate financial decision making.

 Cooperative Education (Co-op)

 Cooperative education (co-op) is a credit course that provides the opportunity to use what is learned in the classroom and apply it in the workplace.
 Co-op is an opportunity to “try out” a career and can help with making decisions about your future.
 You will also develop work habits, attitudes and job skills necessary for a successful transition to post-secondary education or the workplace.

 How to Participate